mathlover3/PlatformApi/README.md

 gets the posison of the platform USE THIS INSTEAD OF JUST GETTING THE TRASFORM!
 GETTING THE POS FROM THE TRANSFORM CAN CAUSE DESINKS DUE TO DIFRENCES IN FLOATING POINT IN DIFRENT CPUS!!!

+## SetPos
+sets the posison of the platform. would recoment also setting the Home or it will just try to go back to it.
 ## License
 This mod is released under the Creative Commons Attribution 4.0 license.
 See the `LICENSE` file for more information.